Chafficui/jaqen/README.md

 This is just some notes on what I want it to do in the future.

-- Build a GUI, maybe with Go Wails?
-But if you already play a spreadsheet game I assume you would also know how to read some instructions :p
+- ✅ **Build a GUI** - Implemented with Fyne!
+Modern, cross-platform interface
 - There are some performance left on the table, currently the way reading and writing to file works relatively slow compared to what a buffered read and a generator could do.
 Probably faster than Python though :p
 - Remove the need to copy the `config.xml` file into the directory
 - Write some god damn tests